Learn which education benefit is best for you here

 When will my benefits be effective?

 Benefits are effective the first day of the term being certified and will remain effective until the end of the certified term.

 Why haven't I been certified yet?

 New and Continuing students must always turn in the Purple Certification Request Form

-after the student registers for their approved classes.
+after the student registers for approved classes.
 Also, it will depend on when this form was turned in.
 It could take up to 4 weeks to get a student certified during peak periods.
 There may be other issues about your certification, so please check with the VRC to see if there are pending documents that may be causing delays on your certification (ex: Pending ed plans, transcripts, etc.) It is important that the email and phone information are up to date in your VRC file in case a staff member contacts you with any issues regarding your certification.

 My classes got dropped for non-payment.
 Why did this happen when the VA's supposed to pay for my tuition and fees?